Olea europaea Fruiting Varieties - Olive Tree

-Basically, there is no need to talk much about Olive Trees (Olea europaea) because everybody knows these quaint trees, inseparably associated with Mediterranean landscapes.
-Olive Trees are therefore a must for any sunny terrace and a wonderful present for all who love travelling to the South!
-There, the robust and modest evergreen trees grow on poor soil, that they also prefer when cultivated in a container.
-As a pot plant their water should not be underestimated.
-Even when Olive Trees seem to grow on dry soil in a hot Mediterranean summer, their roots grow many meters deep into the ground to feed on ground water.
-Olive Trees in a pot therefore need a continuous water supply so they don’t dry out.
-Given this care, Olive Trees can in a sunny place become a companion for many decades.
-With their grey-green leaves, which is uninteresting for insect pests, they create a mediterranean atmosphere on any balcony, terrace or patio.
-They cannot, however, be planted in the garden, because they are not hardy enough and also have problems with winterly wetness.
-In areas with mild winters experienced hobby-gardeners may have success with extensive winter protection, but without additional heating the tree will suffer substantially in extreme winters.
-Even the hardiest varieties in Tuscany get damaged when the temperature drops lower than -10 °C. In winter it is best to keep your Olive Tree in a bright but unheated place in the house but not in a permanently heated living room, where they would only use up their energy reserve.
-In this country, Olive Trees bloom mostly in the first weeks of early summer with countless small, yellow flowers.
-If they don’t produce fruits, this is because they need a partner for pollination.
-Plants grown from seeds are only partly or not at all self-fertile and need a second plant for pollination.
-If you want fruits with only one plant, they best chances you get with grafted, self-fertile varieties that produce black or green olives depending on the varietiy.
-Please do not try to eat olives raw because this is no pleasure at all.
-Olives have to be pickled in brine for months before they develop the typical aroma.
-Right from the start, Olive Trees grow rather quickly but only develop a dense and well branched crown when they are regularly trimmed.
-Even very small Olive Trees that have been trimmed radically every year can therefore be very old.
+Basically, there is no need to talk much about Olive Trees (Olea europaea) because everybody knows these quaint trees, which are inseparably associated with Mediterranean landscapes.
+Olive Trees are therefore a must for any sun terrace and a wonderful gift for all those who like to travel to the south!
+There, the robust and undemanding evergreen trees grow in poor soil, which they also prefer when cultivated in a container.
+As a pot plant their water requirements should not be underestimated.
+Even though Olive Trees seem to thrive on dry land in hot Mediterranean summers, their roots grow many meters deep into the ground to feed on ground water.
+Olive Trees in pots therefore need a continuous supply of water to prevent them from drying out.
+In full-sun locations, with this care, they will become decades-long companions, providing a Mediterranean lifestyle on any balcony and patio or courtyard with their gray-green foliage that is unattractive to pests.
+They cannot, however, be planted in the garden, because they are not hardy enough and also have problems with winter wetness.
+In areas with mild winters, experienced hobby gardeners may have success with extensive winter protection, but without a heating source the tree will suffer substantially in extreme winters.
+Even the hardiest varieties in Tuscany get damaged when the temperature drops lower than -10 °C. In winter it is best to keep your Olive Tree in a bright but unheated place indoors, but not in permanently warm living rooms, where they would only use up their energy reserves.
+In our country, Olive Trees bloom abundantly with small, yellow flowers, mostly in the early summer weeks.
+If they do not produce fruits, this is because they need a partner for pollination.
+Plants grown from seed are only partly or not at all self-fertile and need a second plant for pollination.
+If you want fruits with only one plant, the best chance is with grafted, self-fertile varieties that produce black or green olives, depending on the variety.
+Please do not try to eat olives raw, because this is no pleasure at all.
+Olives have to be pickled for months before they develop their flavor.
+Olive Trees grow rather quickly, but only develop a dense and well branched crown when they are pruned regularly.
+That's why even very small Olive Trees that have been radically pruned every year are often very old.

-Quality: grey-green classic for Mediterranean terraces; gnarly habit; attractive & edible olives; evergreen; robust & easy to care
+Quality: gray-green classic for Mediterranean-style terraces; rugged, much-branched habit; attractive & edible olives; evergreen; robust & easy to care for

-Use: in pots from April outside on balcony & terrace; in the garden (during winter in an unheated room); all year in an unheated greenhouse
+Use: in pots from April outside on balcony & terrace; in the garden (during winter in an unheated room); all year round in an unheated greenhouse or conservatory